jettdc/tid/README.md

 # tid
-Have you ever wanted to display a completely illegible image in your terminal?
+Have you ever wanted to display a completely illegible and unbelievably pixelated image in your terminal?
 Now you can!

 tid (terminal image display) is a go library for printing images to the terminal.
 The package currently supports png and jpg.